 Bed bugs have been around for thousands of years and feed primarily on blood.
 They are attracted to warmth, CO2 (exhaled breath) and a blood meal.
-They will then stay close to that blood meal which is usually a human sleeping, hence the name.
+Once a blood meal is found, generally a person sleeping, bedbugs will then stay close by, hence the name.

 Signs of Bed bugs

-There are a few different indicators that you can look for so to identify a bedbug infestation.
+There are a few different indicators that you can look for to identify a bedbug infestation.

 • The most obvious sign is seeing the insects themselves.
 Adults are 4-5mm in length, have a flattened oval like body and are brown/Redish in colour after having a recent blood meal.

 • Seeing adults will be difficult at the intial stages of an infestation as they are excellent at hiding.
-They will usually hide in cracks and crevices close to their host.
-Special attention should be paid to head boards, wooden bed frames and slates, as well as floor beeding or skirting boards.
+They will usually hide in cracks and crevices close to their host so special attention should be paid to head boards, wooden bed frames and slates, as well as floor beeding or skirting boards.

 • Black spots or blackened stains on mattresses, bed frames, walls, clothes draws, book spines or behind picture frames even are also good indicators of a bed bug problem.